 The first project will focus on explicit films about Jesus' life, death and resurrection.
 Although films will be group assigned, this is an individual project.
-This project has two foci: examination of a scene from an explicit Jesus film and discussing it in light of the NT portrayal of the scene; and examining the crucifixion scene in light of the portrayal in the NT.
-This project will be a four page response.
+This project has two foci: examination of a scene from an explicit Jesus film and discussing it considering the NT portrayal of the scene; and examining the crucifixion scene considering the portrayal in the NT.
+This project will be a four-page response.
 The second project will be comprised of a writing assignment [four pages] that selects a film with a NT reference and then analyzes the context in the film in dialogue with the expression and context of the NT passage.
+Due dates for both projects are posted on Camino.
 [20%; 10% each] [The projects will provide an opportunity for students to employ the various disciplinary approaches to analyze the cultural and rhetorical situations that birthed these narrative texts; to integrate and compare the two sets of narratives around the select religious theme; to clarify and express how this comparison provides insight into cultural and religious re-imaginings and ongoing revelation (2a, 2b, 2c).]